Mother Teresa: Defence of priest accused of molestation

-Barbara Smoker of the secular humanist magazine The Freethinker criticized Mother Teresa after the Peace Prize award, saying that her stance against abortion and contraception diverted funds from effective methods to solve India's problems.

 Spiritual life

 Analysing her deeds and achievements, Pope John Paul II said: "Where did Mother Teresa find the strength and perseverance to place herself completely at the service of others?
 She found it in prayer and in the silent contemplation of Jesus Christ, his Holy Face, his Sacred Heart."
 Privately, Mother Teresa experienced doubts and struggle in her religious beliefs which lasted nearly 50 years, until the end of her life.
 Mother Teresa expressed grave doubts about God's existence and pain over her lack of faith:

 Where is my faith?
 Even deep down [...] there is nothing but emptiness and darkness. [...]
 If there be God – please forgive me.
 When I try to raise my thoughts to Heaven, there is such convicting emptiness that those very thoughts return like sharp knives and hurt my very soul.